-Stuart Shanker's Self-Reg
+Shanker Self-Reg®

-- Yesterday we started to look at the 5 practices of Self-Reg. - We explored the idea of "Reframing the Behaviour".
-Instead of "misbehaviour" can we see "stress behaviour"? - Today we will explore the practice called: Recognize Stressors.
+- In the last module we started to look at the 5 practices of Self-Reg. - We explored the idea of "Reframing the Behaviour".
+Instead of "misbehaviour" can we see "stress behaviour"? - In this module, we will explore the practice called: Recognize Stressors.